Small tornado rips roof off house in Kapiti

 "Had it been any bigger or stronger it probably could have done quite a bit of damage."

-She said the "mini tornado" was reported to have hit Ashleigh Way and Weggery Drive.
+She said the "mini tornado" reportedly hit Ashleigh Way and Weggery Drive.

-Meanwhile Kapiti Mayor K Gurunathan said a small tornado brought down a number of trees, but there were no injuries.
-His staff were on-site assessing the damage.
+Meanwhile, Kapiti mayor K Gurunathan said a small tornado also brought down a number of trees, but no one was injured.
+His staff were assessing the damage.

 He said it happened on the southern side of Waikanae River in Otaihanga.